 I can’t count the number of single young women I’ve met over the past ten years who build their entire lives, thoughts, and emotions around the pursuit of a guy, instead of the pursuit of Jesus Christ.
 They think that once they find a husband, they’ll find the inner peace and fulfillment they long for – overlooking the fact that Jesus Christ alone can meet the deepest desires of their heart.
 When we are in relationship with Christ, we have everything we need for happiness right now – whether married or single.
 (And if we expect marriage to solve the deepest needs within our soul, we’ll only be placing unhealthy, unrealistic expectations upon our future husband from the very beginning.)

 So how should we use our single years?
-If you feel called to be married someday but God hasn’t scripted your love story yet, it can be extremely confusing to know how you should be spending your time and energies during this season of waiting and preparing for marriage.
+If you feel called to be married someday but God hasn’t scripted your love story yet, it can be extremely confusing to know how you should be spending your time and energy during this season of waiting and preparing for marriage.

 When my sister-in-law, Kristina, was in her late twenties and single, someone asked her, “Krissy, are you called to singleness?”
 Kristina longed to be married and have a family, but God had not yet brought her husband into her life.
-She didn’t feel called to a lifetime of singleness, but she knew that until God unfolded His plan for marriage in her life, He had called her to live out her single years well...for His glory.
-She thought for a moment about that question, “are you called to singleness?” and then replied, “Today I am.”
+She didn’t feel called to a lifetime of singleness, but she knew that until God unfolded His plan for marriage in her life, He had called her to live out her single years well … for His glory.
+She thought for a moment about that question, “Are you called to singleness?” and then replied, “Today I am.”

 If you are single today, don’t worry about the next two, five, or twenty years – or whether you are called to a lifetime of singleness and how you would ever be able to handle that.
 Simply rest in the fact that if God has not yet brought your husband into your life, He has a plan for you as a single woman today.
 And He will give you the grace and strength to bring Him glory through your singleness today.

-Kristina spent her single years well - pouring her life out on the mission field, ministering to orphans and widows, and sharing the Gospel with those in need.
-Now, she is married to a wonderful Christian man and they have a growing family - and she doesn’t look back on her single years with regret.
-They were just as fruitful for God’s kingdom as her years of marriage have been.
+Kristina spent her single years well – pouring her life out on the mission field, ministering to orphans and widows, and sharing the Gospel with those in need.
+Now, she is married to a wonderful Christian man and they have a growing family – and she doesn’t look back on her single years with regret.
+They were just as fruitful for God’s Kingdom as her years of marriage have been.

 As Paul wrote, being unmarried is an amazing opportunity to serve the Lord without distraction:

 “The unmarried woman cares about the things of the Lord, that she may be holy both in body and in spirit.
-But she who is married cares about the things of the world—how she may please her husband.”
-(1 Cor.
-7:34)
+But she who is married cares about the things of the world — how she may please her husband” (1 Cor.
+7:34).

 In your single years, more than ever, you have the ability to pour out your time, your energy, your love, and your resources to those who are in desperate need of the Gospel.
 Are you taking advantage of this amazing opportunity?

-If you are ready to make a shift in your focus and begin dedicating your life, not to the pursuit of a guy, but to pouring out your life for Jesus Christ, then simply come to Him and tell Him so.
+If you are ready to make a shift in your focus and begin dedicating your life, not to the pursuit of a guy, but to pour out your life for Jesus Christ, then simply come to Him and tell Him so.
 Get alone with Your King and consecrate Your body as a living sacrifice unto His purposes, from this day forward.
 Ask Him to fill you with His Spirit, and supernaturally equip you to shift your focus from finding an earthly romance to being so caught up in Him that nothing else matters.
 Ask Him to reveal to you any activities or habits in your life that are not glorifying to Him.
 Ask Him to show you anything in your life, as harmless as it might seem, that is distracting you from having a single-minded focus upon your Savior.
 And then, by His grace, remove each and every one of those stumbling blocks from your existence.

 Next, take some time to prayerfully consider the direction and focus of your life.
 What is God calling you to?
 How can you respond to the sacred claim He has upon your existence?
 How can you practically become His hands and feet to this lost and dying world?
 Ask Him to open your eyes and show you what next steps to take.
 And remember, it might be necessary to make a complete shift in your life direction.
 American mentalities train us that this life is all about our dreams, our goals, and our ambitions.
 But that’s not true Christianity.
 How might God be asking you to forsake all, take up your cross and follow Him?
 There is desperate need all around us.
 Millions and millions of people around the world are facing unspeakable suffering.
 They are living without hope and even worse, dying without knowing Jesus.